erinetaylor/AChemLab/README.md

 Content:
 * Popcorn Lab: A fun and tasty lab
-* Mentos + Diet Coke: A funnier lab
+* Mentos + Diet Coke: A more interesting lab